2.6. Types of Automobile Suspension Geometry / System:

 e.
 Multi-link suspension.

-f.
 Trailing arm suspension à Semi-trailing arm

 g.
 Swinging arm.